awesome-css-group/awesome-css/README.md

 *Something to listen to while programming.*

-* [ShopTalkShow](http://shoptalkshow.com/) - A live podcast with Chris Coyier and Dave Rupert about front end web design, development, and UX.
+* [Shop Talk Show](http://shoptalkshow.com/) - A live podcast with Chris Coyier and Dave Rupert about front end web design, development, and UX.
 * [Style Guide Podcast](http://styleguides.io/podcast/index.html) - A small batch series of interviews on Style Guides, hosted by Anna Debenham and Brad Frost.
 * [The Big Web Show](http://5by5.tv/bigwebshow/) - topics like web publishing, art direction, content strategy, typography, web technology, and more.
 It's everything web that matters.
 * [The Web Ahead](http://5by5.tv/webahead/) - Conversations with world experts on changing technologies and future of the web.